doramatadora/fanout-chat-demo/README.md

-# Real-time chat, powered by Fastly Fanout
+# Real-time chat powered by Fastly Fanout

 This is a basic web chat application hosted on [Glitch](https://glitch.com).
 It relies on [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) and [Fastly Fanout](https://docs.fastly.com/products/fanout) for real-time functionality.